 Years 1 and 2

-We offer support for first and second-year students via a team of professional staff based in the Student Welfare and Professionalism Office in the Stopford Building, led by the Academic Lead for Student Welfare.
+We offer support for first and second-year students via the Student Pastoral Support (SPS) team in the Stopford Building, led by the Academic Lead for Student Welfare.

 Any concerns affecting you and/or your studies (including personal, family, health, financial issues) can be discussed confidentially.